-- What are the eligibility requirements for Occupational Injury Leave (OIL) and Salary Continuation (S/C)? - Eligibility: - Be a permanent full time or part time employee of the State of Ohio. - Follow Agency accident reporting guidelines. - Complete Injury/Illness form ADM 4303 (application). - File a Workers' Compensation claim within 20 calendar days from the date of injury. - Receive treatment from an "approved physician" on the approved provider panel (das.ohio.gov/wilmapc). - Submit supportive medical information by having physician complete the BWC's MEDCO 14 Physician's Report of Work Ability form. - What are the appeal rights of an employee if they are denied OIL or S/C? - Appendix K contains an appeal process specific for OIL and S/C. - An employee will have 20 calendar days from the date that the initial denial letter is postmarked to submit a letter and appeal form to the Office of Collective Bargaining (OCB).
-(See Appendix R) - The employee must attach any additional information that supports an appeal when submitting the appeal. - Additional information includes things such as witness statements, additional documentation, or other information that was not included in an initial application. - As soon as the employee is informed that benefits have been denied, the employee should apply for disability. - o Filing a Grievance under Article 25 is not appropriate and may make the appeal invalid.
+- Be a permanent full time or part time employee of the State of Ohio. - Follow Agency accident reporting guidelines. - Complete Injury/Illness form ADM 4303 (application). - File a Workers' Compensation claim within 20 calendar days from the date of injury. - Receive treatment from an "approved physician" on the approved provider panel (das.ohio.gov/wilmapc). - Submit supportive medical information by having physician complete the BWC's MEDCO 14 Physician's Report of Work Ability form.

+What are the appeal rights of an employee if they are denied OIL or S/C?

+- Appendix K contains an appeal process specific for OIL and S/C. - An employee will have 20 calendar days from the date that the initial denial letter is postmarked to submit a letter and appeal form to the Office of Collective Bargaining (OCB).
+(See Appendix R) - The employee must attach any additional information that supports an appeal when submitting the appeal. - Additional information includes things such as witness statements, additional documentation, or other information that was not included in an initial application. - As soon as the employee is informed that benefits have been denied, the employee should apply for disability. - Filing a Grievance under Article 25 is not appropriate and may make the appeal invalid.